 Appendix 2 Values and principles underpinning ecological restoration

-- Supports and is modelled on indigenous ecosystems and does not cause further harm.
+- Supports and is modelled on native ecosystems and does not cause further harm.
 Australia contains large tracts of relatively intact land and water ecosystems, which represent an invaluable natural heritage.
 Appreciation of the long history of evolution of organisms interacting with their natural environments underlies the ethic of ecological restoration within the Australian context.

 - Is aspirational.
 The ethic of ecological restoration is to seek the highest and best conservation outcomes for all ecosystems.
 Even if it takes long timeframes, full ecological restoration should be the goal wherever it may be ultimately attainable and desirable.
 Where full ecological restoration is clearly not attainable or desirable, continuous improvement in the condition of ecosystems and substantial expansion of the area available to nature conservation is encouraged.